ctzurcanu/virtues/docs/ineffable_goodness.md

 ---
 layout: default
 title: 1.
-Miracle
+Ineffable Goodness
 sidebar_position: 2
-description: Understand Miracle - proof beyond reason and transcendent truth.
+description: Understand Ineffable Goodness - proof beyond reason and transcendent truth.
 Explore the supreme virtue of the miraculous, divine intervention, and faith beyond logic in virtue ethics and theology.
-keywords: [miracle, divine, transcendent, proof beyond reason, supreme virtues, faith, theology, virtue ethics, moral philosophy, divine intervention]
+keywords: [ineffable, goodness, divine, transcendent, good beyond reason, supreme virtues, faith, theology, virtue ethics, moral philosophy, divine intervention]
 ---

-# Miracle, Proof Beyond Reason
+# Ineffable Goodness, Good Beyond Reason

 ## Definition

-- an reordering of virtues, based on inconvertible proof
+- a reordering of virtues, based on inconvertible proof
 - shaktipat
 - it always comes with a clear explanation of what was proven
 - it has to prove it's own goodness